marsbroshok/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 - Compiles the pipeline DSL into the pipeline package
 - Uploads the pipeline package to the KFP environment.

-As you are debugging the pipeline DSL you may prefer to first use the `tfx pipeline compile` which only executes the compilation step.
+As you are debugging the pipeline DSL you may prefer to first use the `tfx pipeline compile`, which only executes the compilation step.
 After the DSL compiles successfully you can use `tfx pipeline create` to go through all steps.

 To compile the DSL
 ```